noInfoPath/grunt-nodocs/README.md

 ```

 # Release History:
+ - 2015-06-29 v0.0.7 Removed outer for loop to check for starting comment markers.
+Now checks against hash to write comments in the correct oder.
  - 2015-06-24 v0.0.6 Made option:start an array again to allow for multiple sweeps of the code instead of multiple tasks and updated documentation
  - 2015-06-23 v0.0.5 Updated documentation...words can be hard.
  - 2015-06-23 v0.0.4 Updated bugs in example config